 - Take charge of your own health care

 - Understand how HIV and treatments work

-A series of one-one sessions (1.5 hours each) with another HIV positive person.
-These topics can be done in order or allow the conversation to range freely across them:
+A series of one-on-one sessions (1.5 hours each) with another HIV positive person.
+These topics can be done in order, or the conversation can range freely across them:

 A presentation that will help you to understand HIV and it’s lifecycle.
 Provides an update on the latest in HIV therapy treatments, the classifications of drugs, and discussion about side effects.

-Negotiating how to get the most out of your sex life as a positive person, understanding safe sex and STIs.
+Negotiating how to get the most out of your sex life as a positive person, understanding safer sex and STIs.
 How to confidently approach sex, dating and relationships.

 Legal issues around disclosing HIV status in various circumstances.
 Discuss ideas on how and when to talk about HIV in personal situations.

-Recognising that stigma exists, and reduce its impact on your life.
+Recognising that stigma exists, and strategies to reduce its impact on your life.
 Developing ways to manage negative attitudes and behaviours from others.

 HIV and You – looking to the future of living a long healthy life with HIV.
-Tapping to supports and services available to you.
-Meet other HIV positive people – we are just normal guys.
+Tapping in to supports and services available to you.
+Meet other HIV positive people.

 For more information about Genesis, call (02) 6257 2855 and ask to speak to one of our Peer Support officers.